danielbloy/pico-interactive/README.md

   and these were on breadboards with push in components.
 This was problematic as they were not particularly robust and if knocked could be disconnected.
 Also, waterproofing was more problematic.
-* Stick to cables that use only 3 wire.
+* Stick to cables that use only 3 wires.
 A lot of the cabling I used needed 4 wires as I was connecting NeoPixels.
 Unfortunately, the cable is more expensive and weatherproof connectors are more expensive and harder to get hold of.
 Sticking to 3 wire cable means that cable is cheap, plentiful and connectors are easy to get with